HeadTwerk/TrialFruitNinja/README.md

 # TrialFruitNinja
 ### Trying a fruit ninja-esque game in python

-This is a smalll project and good start to learn to make games in python.
+This is a smalll project to learn to make games in python.
 Since, Python is not huge in the gaming industry, this is a rather free-time project to revise Python basics in a fun way.

 ## Requirements: